 Medical devices fee

-Attention: New web form for tax declaration
+Attention: New web form for declaration of levy

-The self-declaration must be electronically submitted and processed via the web form to the Federal Office for Safety in Health Care at the end of December/beginning of January you will receive a letter from the Federal Office for Safety in Health Care with which you will receive your access data for the web form.
-Please do not declare your identity until you have received this information letter.
+The self-declaration must be submitted in electronic form via the web form (link: https://medprodabgabe.basg.gv.at).
+You will receive an RsB letter from the Federal Office for Safety in Health Care at the end of December/beginning of January with which you will be sent your access data to the web form.
+Please do not declare until you have received this information letter.

 - Click on the following URL: https://medprodabgabe.basg.gv.at